-The crime of seal breaking has been regulated under the provisions of Article 203 of the Turkish Criminal Code Numbered 5237, as the following:
+The crime of seal breaking has been regulated under the provisions of Article 203 of the Turkish Criminal Code Numbered 5237, like the following:

 “Any person who removes, or acts contrary to the aim of, a seal designed to secure the protection of an object in its original form or to maintain its secrecy, as required by law or order of the authorities, shall be sentenced to a penalty of imprisonment for a term of six months to three years or a judicial fine.”

-The seal reveals the will of the public that something should not be done or how it should be done.
-The definition and application of seal is regulated under the Official Seal Regulation (Official Gazette, 12.09.1984-18513).
+The seal reveals the public’s will that something should not be done or how it should be done.
+The definition and application of seals are regulated under the Official Seal Regulation (Official Gazette, 12.09.1984-18513).
 Accordingly, the following regulation has been made in Article 2 of the Regulation:

 “Official seal; is an instrument that is decided by the authorities as specified in Article 3, manufactured and registered by the General Directorate of Mint and Stamp Printing House, and can be used with an official seal certificate.”

 In Article 3 of the Regulation, the following provision is included;

 “Official Seals can only be used by institutions or organizations that have been given a public duty under the founding laws and Presidential Decrees.”

 Accordingly, the bodies that can implement seals are only institutions and organizations that have been given public duty by law per the principle of legality of the administration.